Editorial: Plantation mentality now rules the day at Montpelier Foundation

 Welcome to Tara.

-It should be an interesting fund-raising season for Montpelier board chair Gene Hickok and Montpelier president Roy Young.
+It should be an interesting fund-raising season for Montpelier board chair Gene Hickok and Young.
 Perhaps they can find a benefactor among the deep-pocketed folks who fund attacks on teaching about race in public schools.

+In a statement Wednesday, Hickok accused the Descendants Committee of working "relentlessly" to create a toxic environment at Montpelier.
+Hickok said the firings were for "repeated and disruptive violations of our employment policies.
+Individuals who have played a role in these developments have been either terminated or disciplined."

 Many important sources of support for Montpelier are aghast.
-This includes the National Trust for Historic Preservation which owns Montpellier and contracts with the Montpelier Foundation to run it.
-The National Trust had already criticized the board's changing it power sharing promise to ensure that only descendants it approved could sit on the board.
-That effectively neutered the descendants committee.
+This includes The National Trust for Historic Preservation, which owns Montpellier and contracts with the Montpelier Foundation to run it.
+The National Trust had already criticized the board for changing its power-sharing promise to ensure that only board-approved descendants sit on the board.
+That effectively neutered the Descendants Committee.

 The staff purge may have been the coup de grace for The National Trust.
-It issued a statement Monday that represented a no-confidence vote in the board and the foundation's leadership.
+It issued a statement Monday that represented a no-confidence vote in the foundation's leadership.

 "The National Trust has been working to achieve a resolution to the very public dispute between the Foundation and the Montpelier Descendants Committee," the statement said.
 "But these and other recent actions by the Foundation lead us to question whether a resolution is possible under the current leadership of the Foundation."

-President and CEO Roy Young II, who also came in 2020, "most recently served as a business consultant to Winterthur Museum, Garden and Library in Delaware and currently co-chairs the Historic House and Sites Network at The American Alliance of Museums.
-Prior to that, he was Vice President for Guest Experience at George Washington’s Mount Vernon."
+Young also came in 2020.
+He has "served as a business consultant to Winterthur Museum, Garden and Library in Delaware and currently co-chairs the Historic House and Sites Network at The American Alliance of Museums," according to the Montpelier website.

-Montpelier was rebuilt with a $10 million grant from Carlyle Group co-founder David Rubenstein in 2014.
-Part of that money was to finance restoration of slave quarters and continue archaeological exploration where Madison's slaves lived.
+Montpelier was rebuilt with a $10 million grant from Carlyle Group co-founder David Rubenstein, who also helped lead The Mountaintop Project to restore Monticello, in 2014.
+Rubenstein designated some of the money to restore slave quarters and continue archaeological explorations of slave culture.
+"Rubenstein’s gift," the plantation website says, "has made it possible for Montpelier to offer visitors a more complete version of the story of American liberty."

-That instruction seems ironic in light of the current racial wrangling at the site.
-The what is happening at Montpelier The A brutal There
+That story is going to be a lot harder to tell now that Montpelier has fired so many of the story tellers.